H4lo/Away_From_Sub_Function_IN_IDA/README.md

 # Away_From_Sub_Function_IN_IDA

-Use openai to help you better translate function meanings and restore symbol tables from sub_xxxx functions
+Use openai to help you better translate function meanings and restore symbol tables from sub_xxxx functions in IDA Pro.

 ## Usage